c0ldfront/n8n-nodes-ai/README.md

 ![Banner image](https://user-images.githubusercontent.com/10284570/173569848-c624317f-42b1-45a6-ab09-f0ea3c247648.png)

 <b>** NOTICE **
-This is an experimental community node</B>
+This is an experimental community node - currently only works with ai-beta branch of n8n.
+(Not Recommended for Production Usage)</B>

 # n8n-nodes-ai